Testing-Tutorials/jest-intro/README.md

 2. `Integration Tests`: With dependencies - not fully isolated (e.g. testing a function that calls a function).

 - Complexity: some.
-- Frequency: write thousands of these
+- Frequency: write some of these

 3. `End-to-End (E2E) or UI Tests`: Full Flow (e.g. validating the DOM after a click).